FOREWORD (edited 2021)

 This article was the first thing I ever wrote on gender issues.
-It was published on the 4thwavenow site in December 2016 and I link to it on my blog homepage.
-It has to date received over 400 comments.
+It was published on the 4thwavenow site in December 2016 where it has received over 400 comments.
 Those comments in themselves make fascinating and moving reading, and many of them are documented in my blog post ‘my mother heart bleeds‘.
 You can read the article below, but if you want the comments on the 4thwavenow site you can find them here.

 My daughter Jessie was not a ‘girly’ girl.